[Note: You can plant potatoes from St. Patrick’s Day through the end of July]!

-It all started about 20 years ago when I got the idea that I could grow potatoes in our backyard from potatoes purchased at the store.
-I got some that sprouted and sent up shoots, but they did not have good quality, and some just didn’t come up at all and rotted.
+It all started about 20 years ago when I got the idea that I could grow potatoes in our backyard from whole potatoes purchased at the store.
+We had a few that sprouted and sent up shoots but they did not have good quality, and some just didn’t come up at all and rotted.
 I found out that ALL non-organic (conventional) potatoes at the store are treated with sprout-inhibitor.

-You can grow ‘taters’ from organic (no sprout-inhibitor) store-bought if you let them grow ‘eyes’, little buds which will form a potato plant when set in dirt.
-There are many varieties, but not all have good keeping qualities.
+You can grow beautiful, delicious ‘taters’ from organic store-bought (no sprout-inhibitor) if you let them grow ‘eyes’ – little buds which will form a potato plant when planted in good soil.
+Many groceries carry organic varieties, but not all have good keeping qualities.

 What You Need To Plant One 4′ x 4′ Square: